onurgu/twitter-annotator/README.md

 When you click save, it will be saved, dont' mind if it complains about annotations not being created.

-Now there will be a faint yellow bakground
+Now there will be a faint yellow background

 ![](docs/images/inline-8.png?raw=true)